MAT175 Math Economics/Life Sciences

 - Your math placement says 104/175.
 What does that even mean?
 If you need to take 201-202 for your program (required for BSE), then you will need 104.
 If you want to do finance or math-track economics, then 104 is the right choice.
 175 is a less intensive version of multivariable calculus.
 Along with 103 it minimally satisfies the prerequisites for the economics major but it is not at all optimal for finance.

 - Your math placement says 103, but your friends tell you that 103 is harder than 175 and you don’t really want to take two math courses if you can avoid it.
 Math is really not your thing.
 You will not be able to do well in 175 unless you really have a good working knowledge of derivatives and all the topics you learned back in precalculus in high school.
 Try the Sample Problems for 103 to see if you really have enough background.
-If you can solve most of those problems, go ahead and sign up for 175, but take the placement quiz results seriously.
+If you can solve most of those problems, go ahead and sign up for 175, but take your experience in the first two weeks seriously.
 Seek help early!
 Be honest with yourself as you get more information throughout the drop/add period.
 MAT175 is at least as hard as 103, and you will pay a high price in stress and in GPA if you are not adequately prepared.

 - You don't have any standardized test scores but you took calculus in high school.
 Try the sample problems for the calculus courses you consider.
 If the problems look mostly familiar and you can actually solve at least half of them, then it makes sense to try the next course up in the sequence and drop back if necessary during the drop/add period